Vocational Training Program

 8

-• Perform work-related tasks in a community pharmacy
+• Workplace integration in community pharmacy